Site icon Our Breathing Planet

 Gray Fox Physical Description

 The magnificent animal most frequently known as the Gray Fox manages to pack all this awesomeness into a relatively small body.
-This merely serves to prove the point that physical size remains wholly irrelevant when considering the impressiveness of a species.
+This fact merely serves to prove the point that physical size remains wholly irrelevant when considering the impressiveness of any species.

-Unlike many of its relatives, however, this creature displays little noticeable degree of the physiological characteristic of sexual dimorphism.
+Unlike many of its relatives around the world, however, this creature displays little noticeable degree of the physiological characteristic of sexual dimorphism.
 This fact further applies to both physical size, and color patterns.
 The precise reason for this, though, remains unknown.

-The color pattern of the Gray Wolf presents a striking image to the viewer, as well.
-The upper parts typically present a grizzled pattern, with a black stripe extending to the end of the tail.
+The most common color pattern of the Gray Wolf also presents a striking image to the viewer, as well.
+The upper parts typically display a somewhat grizzled pattern, with a black stripe extending to the end of the tail.
 It also manifests an off-white on the throat, chest, belly, hind legs, and ears.

 Gray Fox Distribution, Habitat, and Ecology

-Fortunately for the Gray Fox, as well as those of us who appreciate Nature, the canid evolved as native to a relatively large swathe of the globe.
-In fact, it’s actually the only known wild canid with a natural range that includes both North America and South America.
+Fortunately for the amazing Gray Fox, as well as those of us who appreciate Nature, the canid evolved as native to a relatively large swathe of the surface of the globe.
+In fact, it’s the only known wild canid with a natural range that actually includes both North America and South America.

-More precisely, however, the wild canine natively inhabits a range that extends as far north as the southern portions of the country of Canada.
-From there, that range extends through most of the United States, excluding the northwestern mountains of that country.
+More precisely, however, the wild canine natively inhabits a territorial range that extends as far north as the southern portions of the country of Canada.
+From there, that area additionally extends through most of the United States, excluding the northwestern mountains of that country.

-From there, its territory extends throughout Central America, and into the extreme northern portions of Venezuela and Colombia.
-In all portions of that range, though, it displays a decided preference for certain specific types of habitat in which to make its home.
+From there, the wonder’s native territory extends throughout all of Central America, and into the extreme northern portions of Venezuela and Colombia.
+In all portions of that expanse, though, it displays a decided preference for certain specific types of habitat in which to make its home.

-The fascinating animal also displays a strong preference for regions consisting of wooded, rocky, bushy regions.
-In some small regions, it further manifests a strong fondness for regions of rocky bluffs possessing a dense covering of brush for its habitat.
+The fascinating animal also displays a decidedly strong preference for areas consisting of mostly wooded, rocky, bushy regions.
+In some small locations, it manifests a markedly strong fondness for sections of rocky bluffs also possessing a relatively dense covering of brush for its habitat.

-Like most of its relatives, the Gray Fox evolved as a primarily nocturnal animal.
+Like most of its many known relatives, the Gray Fox evolved as a primarily nocturnal animal.
 It typically spends most of its days concealed in either burrows, hollow trees, or stumps.
-It’s also omnivorous, feeding on small prey, insects, and certain local plants, especially fruit.
+It’s also known to be omnivorous, feeding on small prey, insects, and certain local plants, especially fruit.

-In one manner, however, this extraordinary animal remains completely unique.
-That’s due to the incredible fact that it’s the only known canid to routinely climb trees!
-There, it often make sits home as high as 30 ft (9.1 m) up in the branches, and climbs like a cat.
+In one manner, however, this extraordinary animal remains completely unique among its many kindred.
+That’s due to the fact that it’s the only known canid to routinely climb trees!
+There, it often sits and makes itself at home as high as 30 ft (9.1 m) up in the branches, and climbs like a cat.

 Species Sharing Its Range

-Check out our other articles on 7 Spectacular Indonesian Species, Zebra Shark, Baatara Gorge waterfall, Texas Blind Salamander, Giant Wood Moth, Philippine Crocodile
+Check out our other articles on 7 Spectacular Indonesian Species, Zebra Shark, Baatara Gorge waterfall, Guiana Dolphin, Texas Blind Salamander, Giant Wood Moth, Philippine Crocodile

 Exit mobile version